A mountain like nowhere else in the world

 NATURE CONSERVANCY ACQUISITION

-The Nature Conservancy purchased Ring Mountain in three separate transactions – 1981, 75 acres; 1982, 40 acres; 1984, 270 acres.
+The Nature Conservancy purchased Ring Mountain in three separate transactions – 1981, 75 acres; 1982, 40 acres; 1984, 270 acres – and managed the property as a nature preserve.
 In 1995, The Nature Conservancy conveyed the title of Ring Mountain to Marin County, while continuing to hold a conservation easement over the property.
 The conservation easement requires that the Preserve be used for scientific and educational purposes and be managed as a natural area.

 NATURE CONSERVANCY AND MARIN COUNTY CONTINUING COLLABORATION

-In 1995, The Nature Conservancy conveyed the title of Ring Mountain to Marin County, while continuing to hold a conservation easement over the property.
-Over the years, The Nature Conservancy has continued to support Ring Mountain in many ways, including donor funds.
-Most recently, in 2011, The Nature Conservancy received a bequest from Mr. J. Lowell Groves for Ring Mountain conservation.
-The J. Lowell Groves Trust, via an ongoing grant from The Nature Conservancy, currently funds the Ring Mountain Stewardship and Habitat Restoration Program.
+Over the years, The Nature Conservancy has continued to support Ring Mountain in many ways.
+Since 2011, The Nature Conservancy has made funds from a bequest by Mr. J. Lowell Groves available for Ring Mountain conservation, via an ongoing grant.
+This currently funds the Ring Mountain Stewardship and Habitat Restoration Program.
 The program is designed to be efficient, and outcome-oriented, to serve as a flagship conservation site and management template for Marin County, and maintain long-term continuity in the efforts to preserve Ring Mountain.